Kong/kong-pongo/README.md

   down          remove all dependency containers

+  status        show status of the Pongo network, images, and containers

   clean         removes the dependency containers and deletes all test images

   update        update embedded artifacts for building test images